 10. Short Fine Wavy Hair

 The trick to managing fine hair is to make sure you get the right haircut to fake volume and texture to otherwise flat hair.
 Whether you have straight or curly hair, you can still get a short wavy hairstyle that amps up the appearance of your tresses.
-The beauty with a short haircut is that the shorter the cut, the thicker the hair will seem.
+The beauty of a short haircut is that the shorter the cut, the thicker the hair will seem.
 Opt for a blunt cut across the ends to create the illusion of volume, and styling waves with your favorite hair straightener or curling iron will give it even more depth.

 11. Short Wavy Blonde Hair